originalmartin97/webtech/README.md

-This project was made for the solely purpose of excercising web tecjnologies for studies as a CSE student.
+# This project was made for the solely purpose of excercising web tecjnologies for studies as a CSE student.
+___

-It contains three little tasks for a particular semester.
+## Contains three little tasks for a particular semester.
 These are
+- **"autos naplo"** --> car journal
+- **"latin negyzet"** --> latin square
+- **"sakktabla"** --> chessboard

+You can read about them inside of their representative directories.
+___
+Requirements:
+- html
+- css
-- chess game
+- javascript
-- auto repair webpage
+- browser
+___
+Usage:

+- get the whole library and its contents of your desire
--
+- load/open up the index.html

+If you have any question(s) please contact me.
+___
+"Future together"